btiddle/cd-ror-03controller-05gold/README.md

 ## Known Issues

 * Status messages are stored and displayed accumulatively.
-After about 15 rounds of play, the error occurs "ActionDispatch::Cookies::CookieOverflow".
-To avoid the overflow, press the "Reset button on the game board and continue to play.
-The solution is to store and retrieve messages to the database.
+After about 15 rounds of pay, the error "ActionDispatch::Cookies::CookieOverflow" occurs.
+When the error happens, select the browser "Back" button and then the game board "Reset" button to resume play.
+The code fix will involve storing and retrieving messages to the database.